 Additionally, people suffering from alcoholism are less likely to consume well-rounded, healthy diets, which is how you get enough vitamin B1 into your system.
 It is an essential vitamin that is not produced naturally by your body, so it must be consumed from outside sources.

-Again, wet brain occurs following a severe deficiency of vitamin B1 in your system.
-Lesions form on the brain that cause a variety of difficult symptoms.
+Again, a wet brain occurs following a severe deficiency of vitamin B1 in your system.
+Lesions form on the brain that causes a variety of difficult symptoms.
 These symptoms develop over a few days or weeks, and they get progressively worse.

 First, neurological symptoms, such as vision problems and problems with muscle coordination, usually present themselves.
 Impaired mental functioning, such as memory loss, typically follows.